PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 16:51:48
+Last updated: 2024-04-05 16:52:22
-Random Quote: It's probably his...
-I've spent years, training my boys to swim the other way. - Barney Stinson
+Random Quote: Watch a sunrise at least once a day. - Phil Dunphy